 Source: CRPM company survey of impact of Covid 19 and response measures, 2020

+The worrying fact is that for most of women-led companies, the opinion prevails that the crisis caused by the virus could be fatal for the business.
+Namely, almost 45% estimate that if the virus condition continues, their business will not survive for more than 2 months, while only 37.9% of them assess that they will be able to withstand the crisis in the next 3 to 6 months.
+If the situation continues, 17.2 % state that they will be able to last another year.
+As comparison, 29.0% of men-led business estimate that they could last for another year even if the crisis continues.

+Source: CRPM company survey of impact of Covid 19 and response measures, 2020

 In order to ensure continuity in their business operations, most companies plan to reduce costs (68.3%), borrow loan from banks and micro-credit institutions (53.3), and a significant part of companies as a way to ensure continuity of their business they plan to use of surplus income from previous periods (43.3%).
 Some companies plan to delay payments to suppliers, thus continuing to operate in the following period (30%).

 Given the necessary manners to deal with the crisis, there is a clear impression that there is fear among businessmen that as a result of the situation with the Covid-19 they may be forced to close their own business permanently (43.3% of them are afraid of this).

+If we analyse the data from gender perspective, оf concern is the fact that 48.3% of the businesses run by women, or in which a woman is the founder or part of the founding structure of the company fear that they will be forced to close their own business permanently because of the crisis.
+In contrast, 38.7% of this belief is held by men-led companies (see Graph 12).

-According to their own estimation of the duration of the crisis, the short period of time in which their business will survive if the situation lasted for several months or year, as well as the measures to cut expenses, borrowing loans, and delay payments to suppliers in order to continue to operate in the following period, it is clear that companies could not overcome this crisis by their own.
-Namely, 86.7% of the companies are not sure/not able to overcome the current crisis without receiving additional support (see Graph 9).
+Source: CRPM company survey of impact of Covid 19 and response measures, 2020According to their own estimation of the duration of the crisis, the short period of time in which their business will survive if the situation lasted for several months or year, as well as the measures to cut expenses, borrowing loans, and delay payments to suppliers in order to continue to operate in the following period, it is clear that companies could not overcome this crisis by their own.
+Namely, 86.7% of the companies are not sure/not able to overcome the current crisis without receiving additional support (see Graph 13).

+Source: CRPM company survey of impact of Covid 19 and response measures, 2020

+Additionally, 89.7% of companies influenced by women stated that they are not confident that they can overcome the crisis on their own, while only 10.3% believe their businesses will survive without any additional support.
+As for men-led companies, the responses to this question are similar with 83.9% and 16.1% respectively.

 Source: CRPM company survey of impact of Covid 19 and response measures, 2020

 C) Assessment of the help that companies needed

 Given that only 13.3% of companies believe that they can overcome this crisis without additional support (see Graph 9), companies were asked what kind of support they need most at the moment.
 For most companies (68.3%), financial support is most important form of support, while for 25%, in addition to financial support, they also need advisory and technical support.